mikro-orm/mikro-orm/docs/docs/entity-manager.md

     failHandler: (entityName: string, where: Record<string, any> | IPrimaryKey) => new Error(`Failed: ${entityName} in ${util.inspect(where)}`)
   });
 } catch (e) {
-  console.error(e); // your custom error
+  console.error(e); // our custom error
 }
 ```

 ### Using custom SQL fragments

-It is possible to use any SQL fragment in your `WHERE` query or `ORDER BY` clause:
+It is possible to use any SQL fragment in our `WHERE` query or `ORDER BY` clause:

 > The `expr()` helper is an identity function - all it does is to return its parameter.
 > We can use it to bypass the strict type checks in `FilterQuery`.